metapraveen/rehashed/src/posts/dose.md

 - Lack of pleasure in things you enjoyed once
 - Craving for stimulants like coffee, sugary snack or checking phone often

-What can you do to improve dopamine function?
+How can one improve dopamine function?

 - Phone fasting

   - No phone at the start or end of the day.
-You don’t want to crash your dopamine as soon as you wake up or before going to sleep.
+Picking up phone right after waking up gives high does of dopamine to brain which then struggles for other things in the day because of low dopamine baseline

-  - Turn off all notifications, and keep them only for your family and loved ones.
-This is like taking control back from your phone, which constantly stimulates you with notifications that are 99% of the time unimportant.
+  - No notifications except emergency ones.
+Brain does not like constant stimulaton and it gets exhausted by it

 - Flow state

-  - Set aside a few hours each day for deep work, where you focus on a single task without distractions.
+  - Setting aside a few hours each day for deep work, where you focus on a single task without distractions.
 Deep work increases focus & attention also reduces mental fatigue you get from constant context switching.
-  - Studies show that our brain needs around 15 minutes to get into a flow state.
+  - Studies show that brain needs around 15 minutes to get into a flow state.
 Once there, your brain becomes hyper-focused on the task, generating good, gradual dopamine.
   - Engaging in interesting or challenging work, listening to music, or even cleaning your home can help you enter a flow state.

 - Boredom